 The Problem with Income

-It is estimated that about a third of all American households do not have enough income or savings to meet their basic needs or unexpected events without government or charity assistance.
-This creates many secondary problems and the need for an ever-expanding list of government and charity support programs.
+It is estimated that about a third of all American households do not have enough income or savings to meet their basic needs and/or unexpected expenses without government or charity assistance.
+This has created many secondary problems and the need for an ever-expanding list of government and charity support programs.

 The Solution

-Every household needs to have an economic foundation that can meet their basic needs and generate some savings for unexpected events.
+Every household should have an economic foundation they can depend on to meet their basic needs and generate some savings for unexpected expenses.

-To start building this economic foundation, the CSS plan begins by implementing a version of Nobel Prize-winning economist Milton Friedman’s negative income tax system.
+To start building this economic foundation, NPMP begins by implementing a version of Nobel Prize-winning economist Milton Friedman’s negative income tax system.
 This system guarantees all American families enough unconditional income to raise them out of poverty.
 Part of this income will be in the form of healthcare credits that can be used to buy private health insurance.

 Friedman pays for the cost of his system by eliminating most, not all, welfare programs.
 He argued that people – given financial resources – will be more efficient in solving their problems than an ever-increasing list of government social programs.
 Friedman was careful to construct his plan so that Americans would always be better off earning additional income.